raspimana/TF2-Scripts/README.md

 | SHIFT | Used for class-switching and voice commands | If you hold shift, you can use voice commands and class switching.
 Some classes will add extra usages to this button. |

 ######Shift usage:
 When shift is held down, these buttons will serve diffrent purposes than if shift hadn't been held down.
 When shift is released, all buttons will be bound to the previous binds again.
+Also, some classes will make use of shift.
+It'll switch what a button does.

 | Button(s) | Function | Extras |
 | --- | --- | --- |